Rules and Regulations

 After the public rulemaking hearing, changes may be made based upon public comments or further review of the rules by the Department.
 The rules are sent to the Attorney General for review and following approval of the rule by the State Attorney General, the rules are filed with the Secretary of State and become effective ninety days after filing.

-*Currently, the following Rules will become effective in 90 days or less:
+*Currently, the following Rules will become effective in 90 days or less.
+Click on the program name below for the rule filing:

 Proposed rules are used primarily for the promulgation of very routine changes to the rules that make minor changes deemed not to be of significant interest to the public or which may make typographical changes or which correct matters of a routine nature due to clerical errors.